 Current Funding AnnouncementsThere are no current funding announcements.

-As a part of an on-going partnership, the FDA and NIH recently established 14 Tobacco Centers of Regulatory Science (TCORS) for tobacco-related research.
+As a part of an on-going partnership, the FDA and NIH has established 14 Tobacco Centers of Regulatory Science (TCORS) for tobacco-related research.
 TCORS is a first-of-its-kind program of tobacco regulatory science, designed to generate research to inform the regulation of tobacco products to protect public health and train the next generation of tobacco regulatory scientists.
-This effort is expected to provide scientific evidence in the following seven tobacco-related research areas:
+This effort is expected to provide scientific evidence in the following areas:

 This research will help update and evaluate FDA’s prior, ongoing, and potential future tobacco regulatory activities.
 The projects should contribute to the science base that FDA will use to develop meaningful product regulation, which in turn will reduce the toll of tobacco-related disease, disability, and death.

 The American Heart Association is one of the 14 recipients of this grant (The American Heart Association Tobacco Regulation and Addiction Center: A-TRAC).
 A-TRAC is focused on assessing the effects of tobacco products on cardiovascular health and disease, as well as communication and marketing approaches related to the use, distribution and sale of tobacco products and intervention strategies suitable for cessation of tobacco product use in both general and minority populations.
-A-TRAC invites applications for pilot projects focused on target areas consistent with the A-TRAC mission.
-There will be a two-phase selection process comprised of pre-selection of eligible projects by the program directors and peer review of these to choose four final projects for funding in this application cycle.
+A-TRAC invites applications for pilot projects focused on target areas consistent with A-TRAC and CTP’s mission.
+The applications will be reviewed and scored to choose four final projects for funding in this application cycle.